 If the Communicator Disable option is selected, the panel will not attempt to call central station.
-If communication is enabled, the panel will attempt to call central station when an event with a valid reporting code occurs.
-(See 5.8 "Communicator - Reporting Codes" on page 18.)
+If communication is enabled, the panel will attempt to call central station when an event with a valid Reporting Code occurs (See Section 5.8 "Communicator - Reporting Codes").

-The Communicator Call Direction options are used to select which telephone number the panel will dial when an event occurs.
+The Communicator Call Direction options are used to select which telephone number the panel will dial when an event occurs